 In addition, significant effect of Prenatal exposure for the frequency of used search strategies was found.
-Rats prenatally exposed to MA used more spatial search and correct target quadrant search than rats without any prenatal exposure [$\chi 2 = 18.62$; p<0.01], regardless of treatment in adulthood.
-Also, prenatally MA exposed rats swam less in the incorrect quadrants and searched the pool by using spatial search more than prenatally saline exposed rats [χ 2 = 25.13; p<0.001], regardless of treatment in adulthood.
-The incidence of the search strategies in the test of memory is showed in Table 1 B.
+Rats prenatally exposed to MA used more spatial search and correct target quadrant search than rats without any prenatal exposure [χ^2 =18.62; p<0.01], regardless of treatment in adulthood.
+Also, prenatally MA exposed rats swam less in the incorrect quadrants and searched the pool by using spatial search more than prenatally saline exposed rats [χ^2 =25.13; p<0.001], regardless of treatment in adulthood.
+The incidence of the search strategies in the test of memory is shown in Table 1B.